 As mentioned, cloud cost monitoring is a good place to start with FinOps since small mistakes can often lead to large and unnecessary expenses.
 For one company, the average hourly bucket size of an AWS service spiked 120 percent over the course of a week.
 In this case, the spike was caused by a developer accidentally releasing a script that continuously created new buckets.

-This increase in average S3 bucket size was detected by Anodot’s machine learning algorithms detected the spike within the first hour.
+This increase in average S3 bucket size was detected by Anodot’s machine learning algorithms, which detected the spike within the first hour.
 Unfortunately, Anodot’s alert went unnoticed and the issue persisted for more than seven days and caused $10k+ in avoidable expenses.

 In addition to cloud costs, FinOps monitoring proves useful in tracking cost anomalies across the business.
 Check out the graph below showing two spikes related to a Google Maps API.
 In this example, these spikes cost the user $1,685 and $285, respectively.